munichpavel/munichpavel.github.io/_posts/2025-02-03-leading-data-ai-teams-genai.md

 Behind the exuberance, maybe even hallucinations, of vendors and tech-hypers there are significant benefits to trialling and adopting new opportunities and ways-of-working that GenAI advances open up.
 Ignoring these mean your teams will get left behind.

-If you'd like help reaping the benefits while avoiding the pitfalls of GenAI for your data or AI teams, please reach out to me at paul@mkdev.me or our sales team at team@mkdev.me.
+If you'd like help reaping the benefits while avoiding the pitfalls of GenAI for your data or AI teams, please reach out to me at paul.larsen.sp@gmail.com or paul@mkdev.me.

+(This blog post was originally published at https://mkdev.me/posts/how-genai-has-and-hasn-t-changed-the-way-allianz-thoughtworks-and-outbrain-lead-data-and-ai-teams](https://mkdev.me/posts/how-genai-has-and-hasn-t-changed-the-way-allianz-thoughtworks-and-outbrain-lead-data-and-ai-teams).)

 ### Acknowledgements